 The Commission, working with EU Member States, has identified a number of major partners with which the EU has a significant aviation interest.
 In all cases, negotiation at EU level seeks to deliver significant added value over bilateral agreements by securing a comprehensive regulatory framework for the operation of enhanced commercial opportunities that benefit the industry and its users (passengers and cargo-shippers) alike.

-Groundbreaking agreements have already been concluded with the United States in 2008 and 2010 (the so-called "first" and "second stage" agreements).
+Groundbreaking agreements have already been concluded with the United States in 2007 and in June 2010 (the so-called "first" and "second stage" agreements).

 An ambitious agreement was signed with Canada in 2009.
 It establishes a genuine open aviation area between the EU and Canada, and creates far-reaching possibilities for the reciprocal opening up in terms of investments.
 It also establishes a platform for close regulatory coordination on all the aspects of air transport policy.

 Norway and Iceland acceded to the agreement in 2011.

 In March 2011, a comprehensive aviation agreement was finalised with Brazil, but is currently subject to renegotiation.
 Negotiations are ongoing with a number of other major worldwide partners.